Inquiry question: How important is it for genetic material to be replicated exactly?

 • Condensation of chromosomes: chromosomes become tightly packaged around histone proteins.
 Condensed chromosomes become visible under the microscope.
 In addition, condensed chromosomes take up some nuclear stains and appear like short pieces of thread (the word 'mitosis' means thread in Greek).

-• Duplication of centrioles: centrioles are protein structures that form long protein strands called spindle fibres.
-The centrioles move to opposite sides of the cell and define the positions of the replicated nuclei.
+• Duplication of centrioles: Centrioles are protein structures that form long protein strands called spindle fibres.
+They move to opposite sides of the cell and define the positions of the replicated nuclei.
 Also, during cytokinesis, the cytoplasm divides in the region between the centrioles.

 • Spindle fibres: the spindle fibres elongate from the centrioles.
 They will eventually attach to the chromosomes.
 This process is so precise that one fibre from each centriole will attach to one chromatid of a bivalent chromosome.

-• Breakdown of nuclear envelope: The nuclear envelope is made up of two membranes – that is, it is double-membraned.
-The membrane disintegrates and forms tiny circular membrane fragments.
-Those fragments attach to the chromosomes.
+• Breakdown of nuclear envelope: The nuclear envelope is made up of two membranes—that is, it is double-membraned.
+The membrane disintegrates and forms tiny circular fragments that attach to the chromosomes.

 A figure of a bivalent chromosome.
 It consists of two chromatids (also called sister chromatids), that are joined together at the centromere.
 Each chromatid is a single molecule of DNA.
 The sister chromatids of a bivalent chromosome are identical (in terms of their DNA sequences).
 Image credit: Genome.gov